GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

     *`yyyy-mm-deciday-deciday` The year, numerical month and  decimal day - range.

-    *`yyyy-month-deciday-month-deciday` The year, month and deciday, both are ranges.

     * `yyyy-month-deciday-deciday` The year, month and decimal day - range.

-    * `yyyy-month-dd-hh:mm` The year, month, day and hours and minutes.

     * `yyyy-mm-dd-hh:mm-hh:mm` Epoch range in standard time format

     * `MJD` Modified Julian Day.
-    * `MJD-MJD` Modified Julian Day - range.

   * `time` The elapsed time since the reference point of the data.
 For GRBs this will usually be the trigger time but could also be the peak time of the SN lightcurve.